ADHD Assessments for Adults in Washington

 Will this help me get accommodations or medication?

-If you receive a diagnosis, your report may support accommodations or be used in conversations with other providers.
+If you receive a diagnosis, your report may support accommodations or be used in conversations with medical providers, schools, or workplaces regarding treatment and support options.

 Next steps